Jim Otto: Legacy and honors

 Otto was elected to the Pro Football Hall of Fame in 1980, his first year of eligibility.
 In 1999, he was ranked number 78 on The Sporting News list of the 100 Greatest Football Players.
-In 2019, he was revealed as being selected to the National Football League 100th Anniversary All-Time Team, being one of only four centers named.
+In 2019, he was selected to the National Football League 100th Anniversary All-Time Team, being one of only four centers named.
 In 2021, he was the 97th greatest player of all time listed by The Athletic.

 Otto was one of the original Oakland Raiders, and played during the team's full tenure in the AFL, from 1960 to 1969.
-He continued as a Raider in the NFL from 1970 to 1974, starting 210 consecutive games, playing a total of 308 games for the Raiders.
+He continued as a Raider in the NFL from 1970 to 1974, starting 210 consecutive games for the Raiders.
 He was one of only 20 players to play for the entire ten-year existence of the American Football League, and one of only three players to play in all of his team's AFL games (along with teammate George Blanda and Gino Cappelletti).

 Otto was also selected as The Sporting News All-League center from 1960 through 1969.
-He was an All-Star in the first 13 of his 15 seasons – every year in the AFL from 1960 through 1969 and three of his five seasons in the NFL, being All-NFL in 1970 and 1971 and second-team All-NFL in 1972.
+He was an AFL All-Star or NFL Pro Bowl in the first 13 of his 15 seasons – every year in the AFL from 1960 through 1969 and three of his five seasons in the NFL, being All-NFL in 1970 and 1971 and second-team All-NFL in 1972.
 He played in 12 All-Star games and was All-League 12 consecutive years.

-In 1966, the Associated Press (AP) named Jon Morris first-team All-AFL at center and Otto second-team All-AFL at center; though the AFL itself, Newspaper Enterprise Association (NEA) and United Press International (UPI) named Otto first-team All-AFL in 1966 and selected Morris to the second team.
+In 1966, the Associated Press (AP) named Jon Morris first-team All-AFL at center and Otto second-team All-AFL at center; though The Sporting News, Newspaper Enterprise Association (NEA) and United Press International (UPI) named Otto first-team All-AFL in 1966 and selected Morris to the second team.
 Otto was also named the starting center on the AFL All-Time Team.
 He is one of only three players (along with Hall of Famers Johnny Robinson and Ron Mix), who were on the All-AFL first-team and the combined AFL/NFL All-Decade Team for the 1960s.

 During his career, the Raiders won seven divisional championships from 1967 through 1974, and were AFL champions in 1967, meeting the Green Bay Packers in Super Bowl II.
 Otto's offensive linemates with the Raiders included Hall of Famers Gene Upshaw, Art Shell, and Bob Brown.
 Hall of Fame and NFL 100th Anniversary All-Time Team coach Bill Walsh, who was an offensive assistant coach with the 1966 Raiders said of Otto, "'He had techniques others tried to emulate but couldn’t. ...
 I used to marvel at his skills.
 He played every down with intensity.'”
 Rival Kansas City Chiefs linebacker Bobby Bell, a Hall of Famer, 100th Anniversary All-Time teammate, and himself a member of the AFL's All-Time Team, said Otto was the best center he ever played against.

 Otto was elected to the Wisconsin Athletic Hall of Fame in 1998.